November 1, 2019

 Ed Gabrys's talk, "Storytelling Techniques that Create Enthusiasm for Your Digital Journey," was particularly interesting and compelling.
 He argued that people are immediately hooked by a good story with a well-structured beginning, middle, and end.
 In the business world, however, vendors usually try to persuade people by starting with the ending (i.e., the results of a case study) and then jumping to the beginning, and this method is actually less effective.
 Telling stories in a more natural order gives the audience the opportunity to identify with the "hero" (i.e., a customer), hate the "villain" (i.e., the problem), and feel genuinely invested in the solution.
 Gabrys also stressed the importance of knowing your audience and focusing on one main idea or argument.
 His talk was especially relevant to organizations that are facing internal resistance to digital transformation and want to inspire people to jump on board.

-At sophilabs, it's important to us to stay up-to-date and be active members to the tech community.
+At sophilabs, it's important to us to stay up-to-date and be active members of the tech community.
 Attending conferences like the Gartner IT Symposium/Xpo is just one way we achieve that.
 We're looking forward to future events that allow us to continue learning and connecting with people who share our passion for problem-solving and innovation.